xNero321/B3_Cloud_Docker/README.md

 ## Usage

     1. docker-compose up
-It will pull both wordpress and mySQL image in order to initialize the container.
+It will pull all the required images in order to initialize the containers.

     2. docker-compose down
-In order to stop the current container it will down every instance of this container.
+In order to stop the current containers it will down every instance of these containers.

     3. docker-composer down --volumes

-This command will unmount every volumes used for this container and make the instance back to scratch.
+This command will unmount every volumes used for these containers and make the instance back to scratch.
 ________________________________

 ## Environnement variables